Soundscape-Android

 Release notes

-This release has many of the main features at least partially implemented.
-The maps from the cloud cover the whole world which means that the app can be tested anywhere.
+This release has the majority of the main features implemented.
+The maps served up from the cloud cover the whole world which means that the app can be tested anywhere.

 We’re releasing the app to: